JWBurgers/deciphering-bitcoin/References.md

 Gyford, Phil.
 2025.
 The diary of Samuel Pepys: Daily entries from the 17th century diary.
 Website.
 Available at [https://www.pepysdiary.com/](https://www.pepysdiary.com/).

+Hansen, Mogens.
+1991. *The Athenian Democracy in the Age of Demosthenes*, trans.
+J.A.
+Crook.
+Oxford: Blackwell.

 Hansmann, Henry, Reinier Kraakman, and Richard Squire.
 2006.
 Law and the rise of the firm. *Harvard Law Review*, 119, 1333-403.

 Harris, Ron.
 1994.
 The Bubble Act: Its passage and its effects on business organization. *The Journal of Economic History*, 54, 610-27.

 Harris, Ron.
 2000. *Industrializing English Law: Entrepreneurship and Business Organization 1720-1844.
 Cambridge: Cambridge University Press.

 Harris, Ron.
 2020.
-A new understanding of the history of limited liability: An invitation for theoretical reframing.
+A new understanding of the history of limited liability: An invitation for theoretical reframing. *Journal of Institutional Economics*, 16, 643-44.

+Harrison-Mills, Douglas.
+2023. *Serving at the Banking-Tables: New Lights on Acts 2-8 and the Link between Economic and Spiritual Transformation*.
+Leiden: Brill.

 Herbst-Murphy, Susan.
 2013.
 Clearing and settlement of interbank card transactions: A MasterCard tutorial for the Federal Reserve payments analysts.
 Payment cards center discussion paper series, Federal Reserve Bank of Philadelphia, No. 13-1.
 Available at [https://www.philadelphiafed.org/-/media/frbp/assets/consumer-finance/discussion-papers/d-2013-october-clearing-settlement.pdf](https://www.philadelphiafed.org/-/media/frbp/assets/consumer-finance/discussion-papers/d-2013-october-clearing-settlement.pdf).